rhythmagency/formulate/index.md

 ---

 # Formulate
-Formulate is (or, more accurately, will be) a form builder for Umbraco.
+Formulate is (or, more accurately, will be) a free, open source form builder for Umbraco.

 ![Formulate](/images/formulate.png)